starzonmyarmz/iamdanielmarino.com/src/work/porchlight-design-system.md

 ![Porchlight Design System logo](/img/work/pds-logo.png)

 My responsibility was to lead the creation of the design system, overseeing a dedicated team to bring it to fruition.
-I played a key role in UX/UI design, engineering, management, and documentation of the design system, ensuring its accessibility in design, and successfully integrating it across our products.
+I played a key role in roadmapping, UX/UI design, engineering, and documentation of the design system, ensuring its accessibility in design, and successfully integrating it across our products.

 ## Problem